w3f/polkadot-wiki/docs/general/redenomination.md

 slug: ../redenomination
 ---

-> Note: The DOT redenomination took place on 21 August, now known as Denomination Day, at block
+> Note: The DOT redenomination took place on 21 August 2021, now known as Denomination Day, at block
 > #1_248_328.

 While [DOT](../learn/learn-DOT.md) is the unit of currency on Polkadot that most people use when interacting